 Tiger is a fantastic example for this.
 You would struggle to knock him over, regardless of the direction you pushed him.
 His body looks incredibly stable at address with the putter.
 He’s in a very efficient biomechanical position to create the desired pendulum stroke.
 Moreover, his posture enables the path of the putter to be dictated by the shoulders and not the hands!

 During practise you looked good.
 In tournament you are even better.
 Congratulations @Danny_Willett @EuropeanTour pic.twitter.com/Z4oxSlOk7U

 — The Academy by RJD (@TheAcademybyRJD) February 7, 2016

 If I had to choose one training aid for golfers to use consistently, it would have to be my Putting Alignment Mirror.

-The graphics and tools provided by the mirror enable you to understand and develop consistent alignment of the putter face, shoulder line and eye position during each putt.
-It is easy to use for a quick practice indoors at home or in the office as well as on the putting green where tees can be used in specially designated positions.
-Also, I recommend they use it on all manner of putts – breaking, straight and different lengths… yes, breaking putts.
+The graphics and tools provided by the mirror enable you to understand and develop consistent alignment.
+That works for the putter face, shoulder line and eye position during each putt.
+It is easy to use for a quick practice indoors at home or in the office.
+As well, it can be used on the putting green where tees can be used in specially designated positions.
+Also, I recommend they use it on all manner of putts – breaking, straight and different length.
+Yes, breaking putts.

 — Danny Willett (@Danny_Willett) April 3, 2016